Journal Entry #27

 Today I’m going to my relatives house.
 I don’t know what part of my family he’s from but he’s supposed to be my new guardian.
 My home is no longer safe, my family is being hunted.
 I come from a long line of extremely powerful witches and warlocks, humans aren’t very... accepting of us.
 I’ll be leaving to my relatives at witching hour.
 I know absolutely nothing about him but his name is Rolquin.
 I feel too tired to do anything cause my adarna, Calliope, is sitting next to my head and squawking in my ear to keep me awake.
 An Ibong Adarna is a “mythical” bird from the Philippines that has healing powers, can put people to sleep (which is what I wish she would do to me), and can turn people to stone.
 It’s 2:47 a.m., a servant should be coming to get me soon and I won’t get to write until I’ve gotten settled with my new guardian.
 That’s it for now…

-Slowly and quietly they all start trotting, they pick up the pace until they’re sprinting.
-The ground is bumpy then it starts to fall away and that’s how I know we’re ascending.
+Slowly and quietly they all start trotting, they pick up the pace until their sprinting.
+The ground is bumpy then it starts to fall away and that’s how she know we’re ascending.
 Lunette look out the carriage window, the stars are bright and the new moon is visible in her witch eyes.